soedev/soego-component/ekafka/README.md

 #
 # Default: 5s
 partitionWatchInterval = "5s"
-# WatchForPartitionChanges is used to inform kafka-go that a consumer group should be
+# WatchForPartitionChanges is used to inform kafka-go that a simple group should be
 # polling the brokers and rebalancing if any partition changes happen to the topic.
 watchPartitionChanges = false
 # SessionTimeout optionally sets the length of time that may pass without a heartbeat
-# before the coordinator considers the consumer dead and initiates a rebalance.
+# before the coordinator considers the simple dead and initiates a rebalance.
 #
 # Default: 30s
 sessionTimeout = "30s"